Occupational Competency Assessment (OCA) Program

 - Applicants who are licensed in certain occupational areas (e.g., cosmetology, health, etc.) must submit a copy of their license

-- For individuals with special needs, please indicate physical conditions or handicaps that require special accommodation.
+- Individuals with special needs, please indicate physical conditions or handicaps that require special accommodation.

 Updating Technical Skills